Decompilation pipeline

 /// ...

-In contrast to actions, rules can not contain other rules, as they are meant to be simple and atomic.
-They therefore represent the leaf nodes of the analysis hierarchy.
+In contrast to actions, rules cannot contain other rules.
+Rule implementations perform simple and atomic transformations and represent the leaf nodes of the analysis hierarchy.

 objects.
-There is the notion of default groups, which specify the members of certain default actions.
+The default group specifies the members of default actions.
 For example, this excerpt of buildDefaultGroups

 shows the members of the decompile

-group, which is a top-level analysis action executed by Ghidra:
+group, a top-level analysis action executed by Ghidra:

 const char *members[] = {